 The first inspection to check the health of the bees was very encouraging, with each hive having at least 15KG of honey in reserve.
 The bees require regular follow-up via electronic sensors on the hives and in the laboratory.

 The results of the monitoring has proved very encouraging with no direct environmental impact of the industrial activity on the area.
 In fact, the results were deemed so low that they have become the national reference sample for bee monitoring in France.

 In addition, the innovative launch of biomonitoring of bees in the Signes study, is now increasingly being used, in other areas of France and Europe, after episodes of pollution.

 The project contributes to the preservation of bees.
 The local community are invited to visit the bees and learn how important they are to our environment and how to support their protection and of course taste their wonderful honey.
-And Coca-Cola colleagues in the area frequently enjoy the honey their resident bees are producing.
+And

 Dr. Jean-Denis Malgras, plant manager, said, ‘It is very reassuring to us that our industry has no direct environmental impact.
 We are very proud of our honeybees, who have encouraged more studies in France and Europe and have even set a national reference sample for bee monitoring.
 This project is a wonderful way of partnering with other businesses in our area to safeguard our environment in this beautiful region of France."